In the Purple vs. Gold game, UW football’s past, present and future were all on display

 What matters is that the present continues pushing to improve on the past.

-“It’s definitely motivating (to see UW guys get drafted), just because you see how hard they worked when they were here,” said junior inside linebacker Edefuan Ulofoshio, who finished with four tackles on Saturday.
+“It’s definitely motivating (to see UW guys get drafted), just because you see how hard they worked when they were here,” said junior inside linebacker Edefuan Ulofoshio, who finished with four tackles.
 “Joe (Tryon), KT (Keith Taylor), E3 (Elijah Molden), Levi (Onwuzurike), all those guys were the first guys in, last guys out.
 And they were always working, doing extra stuff, bringing along the young guys.

 “So for them to get drafted, and get drafted as high as they did, it didn’t surprise me.
 It was just like … this is what they get for working so hard.
 I’m excited about what they’re going to do in the league.”